Table Of Contents

 A recent Deloitte study shows that companies with higher levels of digital maturity reported higher net profit and revenue growth.
 In other words, an organization that has utilized DT for business benefit realized a notable increase in earnings compared to the industry average.
 The immediate advantages of technology are easily recognizable, such as efficiency and quality improvement.
 What comes later down the line are reduced costs and increased yield.

-For instance, utilizing sensors to understand which machines are experiencing recurring issues, and which of those are hitting the bottom line the hardest, can give direction to workers’ improvement efforts and a relatively quick ROI.
-Perhaps then efficiencies can be gained by installing robots and automation to solve very targeted problems, augmenting production throughput by allowing for autonomous operations.
+For instance, utilizing sensors to understand which machines are experiencing recurring issues, and which are hitting the bottom line the hardest, can give direction to workers’ improvement efforts and a relatively quick ROI.
+Perhaps efficiencies can be gained by installing robots and automation to solve targeted problems, augmenting production throughput by allowing for autonomous operations.